In My Head (Loreen song)

 "In My Head" is a song performed by Swedish pop singer and music producer Loreen, it was released as the fifth single from her debut studio album Heal (2012).
 The song was written by Loreen, Moh Denebi, Björn Djupström and produced by Tortuga.
 It was released as a digital download on 14 February 2013 in Sweden.
-The track was originally planned to be the single that launched her album Heal last October but "Crying Out Your Name" was eventually chosen.
+The track was originally planned to be the single that launched her album Heal but "Crying Out Your Name" was eventually chosen.

 The release features a single edit, which is just under a minute shorter than the album version.
-And it also features the Promise Land remix, both in a radio edit and an extended edit.
+It also features the Promise Land remix, both in a radio edit and an extended edit.
 The Promise Land remix gives ‘In My Head’ a slightly more club friendly feel, similarly to what the international version of "Crying Out Your Name" in 2012.

 Critical reception

 In the review of the album, Scandipop said, (of 'In My Head'); "The frantic piano middle eight is pure beauty".
 They added 'In My Head' "seems like the no brainer to be the next single after Crying Out Your Name ".